-The Bronx Green-Up guide lists the following needed materials for building your own cold frame:
+The Bronx Green-Up guide lists the following materials for building your cold frame.

 - 1 2×8 board, 3 feet long